HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - Install Mac OS X Lion using normal procedure.

-- The `MacBookPro5,3` SMBIOS needs to be applied during the whole installation process, then you can go back to `iMac15,1` SMBIOS.
+- The `MacBookPro5,3` SMBIOS needs to be applied during the whole installation process, after the installation finishes, you can go back to `iMac15,1` SMBIOS.

 #### Update